RACANN/LaraBiz/README.md

 ## Summary

 This a web-based business management system built with php and javascript.
 This Project is still in early stages.
-All core features are currently working but you may experince issues such as  lack of input validation, overnight shift calculation issues, etc. This is still a work in progress.
+All core features are currently working but you may experince issues such as  lack of input validation, overnight shift calculation issues, etc.

 ### Features